-Williamsburg Learning (WL) and Leadership Academy of Utah (LAU) are thrilled to announce a new way for LAU students in grades 6-10 to experience the transformational Williamsburg Curriculum and world-class mentors: in-person courses at LAU.
+Williamsburg Learning (WL) and Leadership Academy of Utah (LAU) are thrilled to announce a new way for LAU students in grades 6-10 to experience the transformational Williamsburg Curriculum and world-class mentors: in-person courses from LAU.

 Yes, you read that right!
 Beginning this fall, LAU students throughout the state can participate in a pilot program where they’ll meet with other students and WL mentors face-to-face.
 Until now, The Williamsburg Curriculum has only been offered remotely—either live-online, in self-paced format, or through independent studies.
 Now, we’re offering an in-person experience that will reduce screen time, increase student engagement, and create more social connections.

 We’ve prepared the following Q&A to tell you everything you need to know about this exciting new program.
 Read below to get the full details.

-Starting this fall, LAU students who live in or close to Logan, Ogden, Salt Lake City, Pleasant Grove, or St. George will have the option to register for in-person classes at an all-new Williamsburg Innovative Learning Center (ILC).
+Starting this fall, LAU students who live in or close to Logan, Ogden, Bountiful, Pleasant Grove, or St. George will have the option to register for in-person classes at an all-new Innovative Learning Center (ILC).
 Each ILC will host one full day of in-person classes per week, led by trusted WL mentors.
 These in-person classes will integrate seamlessly with the rest of LAU’s online program, creating a world-class blended learning model for students across the state.

 We’re excited to announce that Adam Hailstone, a longtime Williamsburg mentor and executive, will serve as director of the new in-person program for 2019-20.
 Adam will be visiting each ILC regularly to ensure a smooth experience for parents, students, mentors, and LAU administration throughout the year.

 Each ILC is subject to minimum enrollment requirements.
 If one or more ILC has insufficient enrollment, we will be unable to open it this year.